wcrasta/SWA-Scraper/README.md

 `$ python app.py --one-way --company Southwest --depart HOU --arrive MDW --departure-date 10/12/2018 --passengers 2 --max-price 215 --interval 30`

+`$ python app.py --company Southwest --depart HOU --arrive MDW --departure-date 10/12/2018 --one-way --passengers 1 --max-price 10500 --points --flightnum 1283`

 ## Improvements / Possible Added Features

 Feel free to contribute to this project!
 There are many improvements that can be made, both in terms of code quality and in terms of whole new ideas that can be implemented.
 Thoughts for new features (may or may not ever be implemented):

 1. Add flags so that the user can further filter results (nonstop only, direct only).
-2. Add flight details to the notification system (flight numbers, flight times etc).
-3. Implement scraping for other websites, making use of nargs and choices attributes for a flag.
+2. Implement scraping for other websites, making use of nargs and choices attributes for a flag.
-4. Add code to SWA Scraper for multiple flights for a trip.
+3. Add code to SWA Scraper for multiple flights for a trip.
-5. Add automated testing.
+4. Add automated testing.
-6. Add some sanity testing for the arguments (Is the number of passengers greater than 0, is the number of passengers below a given threshold, is the interval within a certain range etc).
+5. Add some sanity testing for the arguments (Is the number of passengers greater than 0, is the number of passengers below a given threshold, is the interval within a certain range etc).

 ## Contributing